How to Delete a WordPress Theme Completely ( 3 Simple Ways)

 - Twenty Twenty-One

-If I need to delete the Twenty Twenty-One WordPress theme from my site, select the theme folder, right-click on it.
+If I need to delete the Twenty Twenty-One WordPress theme from my site, select the theme folder, and right-click on it.
 Then, choose the Delete option from there.

 The server will ask for your permission to remove the theme folder.
 Just accept it and click on the delete button.